The Critical Reflection Tool (CRT)

 What is the CRT?

 The CRT is a dynamic document that addresses broad contextual issues that impact on Indigenous health curriculum development.
 The CRT can be understood as a management tool for faculties and schools where responsibility for Indigenous health is shared across the organisation.
-Its purpose is to support medical schools implement, monitor and sustain a nationally agreed Indigenous health curriculum framework and to adopt initiatives related to Indigenous student recruitment, retention and support.
+Its purpose is to support medical schools implement, monitor and sustain a nationally agreed Indigenous health curriculum framework and to adopt initiatives related to Indigenous student recruitment and support through to graduation.

 The CRT is designed to encourage internal reflection, critical thinking, a review of current practice, and a focus on future planning among Australian and New Zealand medical faculties/schools.
 It is intended that the CRT will stimulate internal discussion that allows faculties/schools to identify areas of strength and areas that need improvement to identify the drives for, and barriers to change, and what ought to be done next and why.
 The tool has been designed to encourage coordination and a ‘whole-of-school partnership approach.